Kmakj/Technology-Notes/README.md

 }
 ```

-Add a class constructor that assigns the initial this.state:
+Add a class constructor that assigns the initial `this.state`:

 ```
 class Clock extends React.Component {